votingworks/vxsuite/docs/development/contributing.md

    `coverage/lcov-report/index.html` in a browser to navigate the files to view test coverage.

-   > **NOTE:** You can probably run `python -m SimpleHTTPServer` to serve the
+   > **NOTE:** You can probably run `python3 -m http.server` to serve the files,
-   > files, then view them at http://localhost:8080/.
+   > then view them at http://localhost:8080/.

-1. Run integration tests.
+9. Run integration tests.
 You will need to make sure to have Playwright dependencies installed (see: https://playwright.dev/docs/intro).
 You will also need to have chrome installed.
 While the server is running in another terminal window run: